-What Causes Condensation to Form on French Patio Doors
+What Causes Condensation to Form on French Patio Doors?

-Condensation can form inside your home if you have poor ventilation, or if your doors are located near to a room that frequently gets steamy – such as the bathroom or kitchen.
+Condensation can form inside your home if you have poor ventilation, or if patio doors or windows are located near to, or in, a room that frequently gets steamy – like the bathroom or kitchen.

-Condensation Between Window Panes
+Condensation Between Patio Door Window Panes

 How to Stop Condensation from Forming